qri-io/rfcs/text/0026-transform_application.md

 This transform keeps the same shape of the data; running it a second time makes sense:
 ![transform that maintains shape](https://github.com/qri-io/rfcs/blob/rfc-xform/img/dataset_04_xform_same_shape.png)

-Similar to a manual save, a transform script represents a state transition, with a reproducable method to execute that state transition, and a mechanism called "recall" to clone that state transition when applicable.
+Similar to a manual save, a transform script represents a state transition, with a reproducible method to execute that state transition, and a mechanism called "recall" to clone that state transition when applicable.

 A crucial fact about this description is that a manual save and a transform cannot both happen at the same time.
 They are both state transitions, and since we define a linear history of commits, it's illegal to have two transitions at once.
 Neither forking nor merging are allowed: